yuhonghong66/kkulma.github.io/_posts/2017-11-07-automated_machine_learning_in_cancer_detection.md

     ## [[1]]$null_error_rate
     ## [1] 0.61

-Given that it is cancer data I'd be happier [recall](https://www.quora.com/What-does-recall-mean-in-machine-learning) was higher, but longer running times would improve this result.
-Now, can we understand the neural network that produced those predictions?
+Given that it is cancer data I'd be happier if [recall](https://www.quora.com/What-does-recall-mean-in-machine-learning) was higher, but longer running times would improve this.
+Now, can we understand the neural network - the king of 'black-box' learners - that produced those predictions?

 ### MAKING OBSCURE LESS OBSCURE USING `library(lime)`

 The answer is (to certain extend) **YES** and package `lime` will help us with it.
-Following Shirin's example, I'll split the data into correct and wrong prediction to better understand what confused the model about misclassified observations.
+Following Shirin's example, I'll split the data into correct and wrong predictions to better understand what confused the model about misclassified observations.

 ``` r
 test_h2o_df = as.data.frame(test_h2o)